+Health insurance reimbursement for employees is a new way of doing employee health benefits that's tax advantaged, efficient, and simple.
 While for many years group plans have been the primary option for small businesses looking to offer health insurance, that is no longer the case.
-You’ve got options when it comes to health insurance reimbursement to employees, thanks to recent health reimbursement arrangements (HRAs).
-In this post we break down how small group plans and the reimbursement model work (and don't work).
+You’ve got options when it comes to health insurance reimbursement to employees, thanks to recently created health reimbursement arrangements (HRAs).
+In this post, we explain how health insurance reimbursement for employees works.

 There are several types of HRAs, but there are currently only two types that allow for employers to reimburse employees tax-free for qualified individual insurance premiums: